gl0wyy/koha-task-scheduler-rce/README.md

     . "$base/cronjobs/runreport.pl $report --format=$format --to='$email'";
 ```

-The `$report` variable comes from user input and undergoes insufficient validation.
-While the code checks that a report ID exists in the database, it doesn't sanitise the value against command injection attacks.
-An attacker can bypass this validation by providing a valid report ID followed by shell metacharacters.
+The `$report` variable comes from user input and undergoes flawed validation.
+The code converts the input to an integer to check if a report exists in the database, but then uses the original, unmodified string in the command.
+This allows an attacker to append shell metacharacters after a valid report ID to inject commands that will be executed on the server.

 ## Proof of Concept